 I sat down with my tablet and started entering the things I’d said that were problems transferring from Wilson High to some unnamed junior high school in Davis.
 I listed the classes I’d taken at Carver; the classes I was taking now; my current transcript that Mrs. Brownlee, my Wilson counselor, gave me; the classes I planned to take in my sophomore year; football; and so on.
 I listed the difference between the end of the semester at Wilson and the beginning of the semester at Davis.
 And a lot more that kept coming to mind as I entered it in my tablet so I’d be able to refer to it when I met with the counselor.

 I spent Sunday with Scott.
 We started by walking downtown and wandering around at the mall.
 Then we stopped for lunch at Asado, a new Mexican restaurant where the food was really good even if it was a little pricey.
-Then we went to the Cineplex and watched Drive Hard, an action-crime-comedy movie about a guy who takes a driving lesson and during the lesson robs a bank.
+Then we went to the Cineplex and watched Drive Hard, an action-crime-comedy movie about a guy who takes a driving lesson and during the lesson he’s forced to rob a bank.
 The driving instructor ends up having to drive the get-away car to escape from the police and from mobsters who want their money — well, it gets a little complicated.

 After the movie we walked all the way to my former house.
 My folks weren’t there, so Scott and I went upstairs to my former room and… well, the rest is way too personal to talk about.

 After dinner both Todd and I went upstairs to finish our homework.
 Most of what I had was reading, and I wanted to review the Spanish 3 vocabulary that I’d memorized on Saturday.
-Or maybe that should be tried to memorize.
+Or maybe that should be that I tried to memorize.

 I did complete everything that had to be turned in and posted it to my classes on the school’s Blackboard system.
 Whether I’d actually memorized the Spanish vocabulary would show up when we had in-class assignments later this week.